Building the world of Matcha in the USA

 • 6+ major editorial placements across top-tier American food media

-• High video completion rates and strong save/share behavior across social platforms
+• High video completion rates and strong save/share behavior across social

 Japanese ingredients didn't need to be Americanized.
 They needed to be understood.
 Once they were, they became irresistible.